Marek-Pessel/ritter/README.md

 # Ritter - a text adventure

 A small text based game, where you are a knight and save your town from evil creatures.
+The game is ready to play but it is not yet finaly balanced.
+So you might find it easy in late game phases.

 ---